-where $\circledast$ denotes temporal convolution operation along the frame axis.
-CTF approximation models the reverberation effect within narrow-band filter banks in the STFT domain.
-Since the approximation error is sufficiently small to be neglected \cite{avargel2007system,tang2025personal}, RIR and CTF contain nearly identical information.
-Thus, we are able to convert the estimation of RIR into the estimation of CTF, thereby reducing the filter length of the solution and simplifying the problem.
+where $\circledast$ denotes convolution along the frame axis.
+CTF approximation models the reverberation effect within narrow-band filtering in the STFT domain.
+Since the approximation error is sufficiently small to be negligible \cite{avargel2007system,tang2025personal}, RIR and CTF contain nearly identical information.
+Thus, we can convert the estimation of the RIR into that of the CTF, thereby shortening the filter and simplifying the problem.